 Dance Classes in Whippany, NJ

-Sharon’s Studio of Dance & Music offers dance classes in Whippany for kids of all ages and skill levels!
+Sharon’s Studio of Dance & Music offers dance classes in Whippany for kids of all ages, skill levels, and learning preferences!
 Our classes are broken up by grade level, with almost all subjects offered at each level.
+For the 2020-21 season, classes will be available both in-studio and online.
 To view our class schedule, click here.

 Mommy & Me Dance Classes

 Our Mommy & Me dance classes will help your little one enhance their gross motor skills, become more independent, and socially aware.
 These classes will assist in introducing your child to sharing and following directions in a fun and safe environment.
 These classes are for children 12-24 months old to take with a parent or guardian.